AlphaGit/alphas-manifesto-blog/_posts/2017/2017-07-30-neural-networks-can-learn-anything.md

 - architecture
 - function approximator
 - variables
-sub_title: A simple explanation on the basis of neural network learning
+subtitle: A simple explanation on the basis of neural network learning
 ---

 ![]({{ site.baseurl }}/assets/SkunkBalls.jpg)